 Patrons may address the Board during regular meetings under two specific areas of the agenda, one addressing items posted on the agenda and the other about any item concerning the district.
 Speakers must sign in within the 15-minute period before the Board meeting to be heard.
 The president may establish the order for speakers.
 During this time, each speaker is given a maximum of three minutes.
 Members of the Board are not allowed to respond to comments from the floor, and no vote or action may be taken on issues raised.

-Board members are elected by registered voters of their respective districts for five-year terms and receive no pay for performing their duties.
-School Board elections are held on the second Tuesday in February, with one Board position open for election each year.
+School Board general elections are conducted on the first Tuesday in April, with one Board position open for election each year.
+If more than two candidates fle during the December filing period for an open seat or an unexpired term, a primary election will be conducted on the second Tuesday in February.
+If no candidates receives more than 50 percent of the vote, the top two candidates will proceed to the school board election on the first Tuesday in April.
 Only those registered voters living within the geographical boundaries of the Board district in which a term is expiring or in which a vacancy exists are eligible to vote for that Board position.

 To seek election to a Board seat, candidates must have resided and been a registered voter for at least six months preceding the first day of the filing period in the Board district open for election, and all candidates must hold a high school diploma or a certificate of high school equivalency.
 The filing period for Board seats is the first Monday through Wednesday in December.